-Movie Review: The Spongebob Movie: Sponge on the Run
+Movie Review: The Spongebob Movie: Sponge on the Run9th November 2020

 With my mind pickled by alcohol and rotted by the coronavirus, my holiday weeks have startled me with a premature beginning.
 Now is simply not the time to watch mind-bending movie that’ll require overwhelming attention.
 It is instead time to craft a duvet fort, pour out an endless supply of tea and crack through some of the lighter films on my watchlist.
 For once, Netflix has its purpose, its cannon fodder release schedule for the Christmas period allows for a remarkably lax and resigned approach, one that requires little concentration, and even less brainpower.
 The Spongebob Movie: Sponge on the Run, then, is the perfect piece to watch.
 Something that’ll hit all the cliché numbers of an average Spongebob Squarepants episode, but stretched out to feature-length time.